Application Portfolio Assessment Introduction and Best Practices

 Risk Assessment:

 You can use HOPEX to assess the risk associated with each application in your portfolio.
-This includes factors like security vulnerabilities, compliance issues, and the impact of potential failures.
+This includes security vulnerabilities, compliance issues, and potential failure impact.
 Identifying and mitigating these risks is a critical part of portfolio assessment.

 Cost Analysis:

 HOPEX provides tools for tracking the costs associated with each application, including licensing, maintenance, and support.
-You can perform cost-benefit analyses to determine the value of each application and prioritize investments accordingly.
+You can perform cost-benefit analyses to determine each application's value and prioritize investments accordingly.

 Scenario Comparison: